 Metals are ubiquitous in water, whether it's in lakes and ponds, drinking water, or swimming pools.
-Perhaps the most common issue caused by high concentration of certain metals in pool water may be telltale stains seen on concrete or vinyl.
+Perhaps the most common issue caused by high concentration of certain metals in pool water is staining on the pool surfaces.
 The main culprits are iron, copper, and manganese.
-Sequestrants seek to prevent metals from staining pool surfaces by chemically capturing (i.e. sequestering) them, which prevents them from depositing on surfaces and creating stains.
+Sequestrants seek to prevent metals from staining pool surfaces by chemically capturing (sequestering) them, which prevents them from depositing on surfaces and creating stains.